haskell/vscode-haskell/README.md

 - [Haskell Language Server](https://github.com/haskell/haskell-language-server#installation): This is the default language server which will automatically be downloaded, so it does not need manual installation.
 It builds upon ghcide by providing extra plugins and features.
 - [ghcide](https://github.com/digital-asset/ghcide#install-ghcide): A fast and reliable LSP server with support for [basic features](https://github.com/digital-asset/ghcide#features).
-- [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine#installation): A stable and mature language server, but note that development has moved from this to the Haskell Language Server.
+- [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine#installation): A legacy language server, you probably shouldn't use this one.
+Haskell Language Server replaces it instead.

 You can choose which language server to use from the "Haskell > Language Server Variant" configuration option.